IUI vs. IVF

 The IUI Process

-One sort of assisted reproductive technology (ART) is intrauterine insemination (IUI), which involves injecting sperm directly into a woman’s uterus to aid in conception.
+One sort of assisted reproductive technology (ART) is intrauterine insemination (IUI), which involves injecting a sperm sample of motile sperm directly into a woman’s uterus to aid in conception.
 This process aims to increase the quantity of sperm that enter the fallopian tubes, which will raise the likelihood of conception.

 IUI Benefits and Indications